m4ttsch/omscs-notes-notes/machine-learning-trading/power-of-numpy.md

 a[0, 0] = 1
 ```

-Let’s look at `a` before and after the assignment.
+Let's look at `a` before and after the assignment.

 ![](https://assets.omscs.io/4155E98C-A86E-4850-9537-9DC8B691AA67.png)